 The Imagine…program is our Enrichment, Enhancement and Extension Program, which brings together a variety of enrichment opportunities for students outside the classroom and across the school.

 Our differentiated programs provide support and challenges for students with a wide variety of abilities and interests within the classroom.
-In addition to the opportunities outlined below, students undertake enrichment and extension within their classrooms with the class teachers and additional teachers who support students.
+In addition to the opportunities outlined below, students undertake enrichment and extension within their classrooms with their class teachers and additional teachers who support students.

 Students may enter the Science Talent Search as an individual or as a group of two.
-They may choose to do one of a variety of entries including games, scientific posters, creative writing, experimental research and working models to explore a scientific concept.
+They can choose to do one of a variety of entries including games, scientific posters, creative writing, experimental research and working models to explore a scientific concept.
 Each year has a theme and investigations are done at home with teacher guidance.

 The National History Challenge is a research-based competition for students, giving students a chance to be an historian, research world history, examining Australia’s past, investigating their community or exploring their own roots.